sanosuke009/pyviztest/README.md

 ## Why Project pyviztest?

 ### Forewords
-[Kumar Aaditya](https://github.com/kumaraditya303) created a [pytest fixture](https://pypi.org/project/pytest-playwright-snapshot/) for [Playwright](https://playwright.dev/python/) using the power of [pixelmatch library](https://pypi.org/project/pixelmatch/) for Visual Testing, and [Symon Storozhenko](https://github.com/symon-storozhenko) enhanced it to create [pytest-playwright-visual](https://pypi.org/project/pytest-playwright-visual/).
+In Python there was no robust and integrable Visual Test Automation library/module.
+Thankfully, [Kumar Aaditya](https://github.com/kumaraditya303) created a [pytest fixture](https://pypi.org/project/pytest-playwright-snapshot/) for [Playwright](https://playwright.dev/python/) using the power of [pixelmatch library](https://pypi.org/project/pixelmatch/) for Visual Testing, and [Symon Storozhenko](https://github.com/symon-storozhenko) enhanced it to create [pytest-playwright-visual](https://pypi.org/project/pytest-playwright-visual/).
 I really loved both, so I tried to realign the same concept by developing a library and added a few more functionality to make the use of it more flexible, and also compatible with [Playwright](https://playwright.dev/python/) and [Selenium](https://www.selenium.dev/).
 All thanks go to both of them for being the harbinger of the visual testing libraries in python.
 I merely followed the path and improvized.

 ### Features
 #### So, previously created [pytest-playwright-visual](https://pypi.org/project/pytest-playwright-visual/) had the power to be summoned anywhere inside the tests which had it as a parameter, and to